VernL/p-todo-list-node/README.md

-# todos-api
+# p-todo-list-node

-Exercise on APIs from The Web Advanced Developer Bootcamp.
+> A simple todo list API made with node

+## Live site

 Hosted on Heroku with a mLab database.